JLPT Complete Guide — N5 to N1 Format, Pass Marks & Study Strategy [JLPT N5]

 1. (D) N1 ── the JLPT runs from N5 (easiest) to N1 (hardest); N1 is the top level.

-2. (B) twice ── Taiwan holds it once in July and once in December each year.
+2. (B) twice ── in most countries the test is held twice a year, once in July and once in December.

 4. (B) 180 ── every JLPT level has a total score of 180 points.